danforthcenter/plantcv-annotate/docs/napari_naive_bayes_colors.md

 ## Extract Color Data from Dictionary of Masks for Naive Bayes

 This function is to extract color information from a dictionary of masks in order to get data for naive bayes functions.
+Collect pixel training data in Napari, rather than ImageJ for example.

 **plantcv.annotate.napari_naive_bayes_colors**(*img, maskdict, filename*)